What Causes Emotional Overwhelm?

-A couple of weeks ago, a lovely client asked me in a session: “How do I not let it get to the point where I’m about to emotionally break down again?” aka what to do when you feel emotionally overwhelmed…
+A couple of weeks ago, a lovely client asked me in a session: “How do I not let it get to the point where I’m about to emotionally break down again?” in other words, how do I prevent feeling emotionally overwhelmed or having an emotional breakdown?

-Well, the answer is simple – you have to deal with your emotions as soon as they come up!
+Well, the answer is simple – you have to deal with your negative emotions as soon as they come up!
 Do NOT leave it to later because – let’s be honest – you never do it later.
-You forget, you get busy, life happens and realistically, this is just your way of getting away with not doing the inner work at the moment (and it will catch up to you eventually).
+You forget, you get busy, life happens and realistically, this is just your way of getting away with not dealing with those overwhelming feelings at the moment (and it will catch up to you eventually).

 It’s like the pressure cooker analogy…

 The pressure cooker represents you, the valve is sealed so no air can get out.
-Every time you suppress an emotion or react to it, instead of feeling it, you are turning up the heat and hence the pressure continues to rise.
+Every time you suppress your negative feelings or react to it, instead of feeling it, you are turning up the heat and hence the emotional pressure in other words the emotional stress continues to rise inside you.

 What do you think will happen if you continue doing this for years on end?

-And eventually, you do – you get triggered, irritable, start feeling annoyed and frustrated.
+And eventually, you do – you get emotionally triggered, irritable, and start feeling annoyed and frustrated.

 I have worked with clients who sadly left it too late and their pressure cooker did blow up and their health took a big hit as a result.
 Symptoms such as nervous breakdown, minor strokes, severe migraines, depression and suicidal ideation.